 There was nothing that said, “Yes.
 If you are this kind of person or you want to do these types of projects, Premiere Elements is the one for you.”

-Somewhere around three versions ago Premiere Elements suddenly “snapped out of it,” regained consciousness and came up with a complete reconstruction and redesign of the program.
+Somewhere around three or four versions ago Premiere Elements suddenly “snapped out of it,” regained consciousness and came up with a complete reconstruction and redesign of the program.

 Who is that audience?

 Premiere Elements 2021 is aimed squarely at the home user or consumer level editor that wants a solid and usable set of advanced tools whilst maintaining a very clean and simple user interface throughout the editing process.